 - Wear protective clothing

-When working with animals, especially birds, wear protective clothing like gloves, goggles and masks to prevent accidentally inhaling droplets and dust particles and touching contaminated surfaces.
+When working with animals, wear protective clothing like gloves, goggles and masks to prevent accidentally inhaling droplets and dust particles and touching contaminated surfaces.

 - Wash your hands

-When handling animals, especially birds, prioritize washing your hands after being in close contact, especially in farms with water features and factories.
+When handling animals, prioritize effective handwashing, especially in farms with water features and factories.

-- Do not work with animals that are sick or have been exposed to avian influenza
+- Do not work with animals exposed to bird flu

 In case of an outbreak, follow public health guidelines to limit the spread of bird flu.
-If you know of a place where bird flu is prevalent, avoid it.
+Avoid places where bird flu is prevalent.

-- Take your shoes off before entering your home if you’ve been in areas with birds
+- Remove your shoes before entering your home

 Taking off your shoes before entering your home reduces the risk of spreading contaminated material (dirt, dust, etc.) around your house.

 Unpasteurized milk is not heat-treated before packaging.
-This means pathogens and bacteria, including bird flu, are not killed during the pasteurization process.
+Pathogens and bacteria, including bird flu, are not killed during the pasteurization process.

 What Do I Do If I Was Exposed to an Infected Bird?